ndp-software/data-lackey/README.md

     (resource uri)
 ```
 It layers on top of this :
-* automatically track which data is not loaded, being loaded and already loaded
+* automatically track which data is not loaded, being loaded and already loaded.
+At any
+  point you can ask whether a given piece of data is loaded.
-* configure dependencies between data, and be guaranteed data is loaded before other data
+* configure dependencies between data, and be guaranteed data is loaded before other data.
+  This eliminates bugs and race conditions from view loading.
 * reload data at periodic intervals (poll)
 * expire data / support a ttl (time to live) for individual pieces of data